GabrielPlante/GameEngine2D/README.md

 # GameEngine2D
 GameEngine2D is the game engine used to support the yet to be made Ianagd game.
-It is mean to be easy to use, flexible, scalable, reliable and fast.
+It is meant to be easy to use, flexible, scalable, reliable and fast.

 How the engine work:
-Everything the game will have is in stored in component, that are stored a factory.
+It use the Entity - Component - System architecture.
+Entity are composed of component, and systems work on component.
+This make a game simpler than a raw object oriented design, and better performance with fewer cache miss.

 There are some singleton that you can access from everywhere: